nrfconnect/sdk-nrf/applications/asset_tracker_v2/doc/location_module.rst

 Different devices have different GNSS antenna and LNA setups depending on the antenna type (onboard or external).
 The application uses the :ref:`lib_modem_antenna` library for configuring the LNA.
-The library has Kconfig options to control the LNA using either the COEX0 or MAGPIO interface of the nRF9160.
+The library has Kconfig options to control the LNA using either the COEX0 or MAGPIO interface of the nRF91 Series device.
 See the library documentation for more details on how to configure the antenna and LNA.

 GPS assistance data